MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 For instance, systems with extremley low cohesion and low coupling (eg a [perfect gas](https://www.khanacademy.org/science/ap-chemistry-beta/x2eef969c74e0d802:intermolecular-forces-and-properties/x2eef969c74e0d802:ideal-gas-law/v/ideal-gas-equation-pv-nrt)) are also chaotic systems that can be exploited as they are also [statistical systems because their parts are independant](https://en.wikipedia.org/wiki/Sampling_(statistics)).
 Therefor if we can manipulate and reduce coupling and cohesion then we can convert at least parts of systems into states upon which we can use statistical tools.

-Additionally systems with badly understood coupling are going to be systems that when poked do unexpected things - a system that is partially or temporarily predictable is a complex system.
+Additionally, systems with badly understood coupling are going to be systems that when poked do unexpected things - a system that is partially or temporarily predictable is a complex system.

 System with very high cohesion and well understood and mapped coupling tend towards simple from being complicated.
 By creating islands of cohesion it is possible to find islands of simplicity inside a complicated system.